Photos & Video

 He bears a fair resemblance to his sire, Swiss Spirit, who was a top class sprinter for John Gosden.
 Both horses are dark bay, and sport a strong white flash on their foreheads

-Ollie states: 'This colt has a lot going for him; born in February, already a good size, great conformation and bred to be a sprinter, I can't wait to get him broken and ridden away.
+Ollie states: 'This son of Swiss Spirit has a lot going for him; born in February, already a good size, great conformation and bred to be a sprinter, I can't wait to get him broken and ridden away.

-Ownaracehorse and Ollie Pears enjoyed huge success with a 2YO called Harry Love in 2019, who cost about the same at the sales as this chap.
+Ownaracehorse and Ollie Pears enjoyed huge success with a 2YO called Harry Love in 2019, who cost about the same at the sales as this gelding.
 Ollie has proved himself to be adept at identifying quality youngsters from small budgets, and also getting them to the track for shareholders.
+Similar to Harry Love, who was also gelded before racing, this horse is very forward going.

 Ollie added "He walks well and has settled into the yard nicely.
 He'll be broken in the next fortnight and we'll have him ridden away before Christmas.
 We'll know what we've got in February or March.
 He's actually got far more going for him than most at this stage, with his size and scope, and that can only be positive."